Download eBooks & Wiring Diagrams (FREE)

 But how do you know which charge controller you need?

-Solution: That’s why we recommend readers to read our solar charge controller size guide.
-Just be sure that you already know how many watts your solar array will have first.
+Solution: Thatโ€™s why we recommend that readers read our solar charge controller size guide.
+Just know how many watts your solar array will have first.

 4. Wrong Size Circuit Breakers

 Circuit breakers are critical components that protect your solar wires from overheating and catching on fire.
-But installing just some random breaker isn’t good enough and may not necessarily make your van safer.
+But installing just some random breaker isnโ€™t good enough and may not necessarily make your van safer.

-T Tocas 40A Circuit Breaker
+T Tocas | 40A Circuit Breaker

 This circuit breaker protects the solar wire from overheating and is installed between the solar charge controller and the positive bus bar.

-We earn a commission if you make a purchase, at no additional cost to you.
+We earn a commission if you purchase, at no additional cost to you.

-For more information how to do this, refer to our solar calculator.
+For more information on how to do this, refer to our solar calculator.
 Once you input all the standard information relevant to your unique build, the calculator will recommend the correct sizes of all the various components you will need to build your solar system.

 5. Not Using Marine Grade Solar Wires

-For electrical wires inside a camper van, upgrading to high-quality ‘marine grade’ wires isn’t critical.
-But because a portion of the solar wires will be outside on the roof, and exposed to mother nature’s elements, we recommend going with marine grade cables.
+For electrical wires inside a camper van, upgrading to high-quality โ€˜marine gradeโ€™ wires isnโ€™t critical.
+But because some of the solar cables will be outside on the roof and exposed to mother natureโ€™s elements, we recommend going with marine-grade cables.

-What are “Marine Grade” wires?
-These are tinned pure copper wires that are encased in tough insulation that resists corrosion when exposed to UV light, salt water, oil, and more.
-The name “marine grade” means that these wires meet certain quality standards and are able to withstand the harsh open ocean environment.
+What are โ€œMarine Gradeโ€ wires?
+These are tinned pure copper wires encased in resilient insulation that resists corrosion when exposed to UV light, salt water, oil, and more. โ€œMarine gradeโ€ means these wires meet specific quality standards and can withstand the harsh open ocean environment.

-Once you know what size solar wires you need, we recommend going with “Ancor” branded wires.
-These are the wires that we use in our own van and trust their quality.
+Once you know what size solar wires you need, we recommend using โ€œAncorโ€ branded wires.
+We use these wires in our own van and trust their quality.

-6. Not Waterproofing The Solar Mounting Brackets
+6. Not Waterproofing the Solar Mounting Brackets

-That’s why we recommend doing an extremely thorough job in waterproofing the connection points to the roof.
-Because once you discover a water leak, there’s likely already too much water damage to fix quickly and easily.
+Thatโ€™s why we recommend thoroughly waterproofing the connection points to the roof.
+Because once you discover a water leak, thereโ€™s likely already too much water damage to fix quickly and easily.

 When mounting the solar panels to the vehicle roof, we always recommend a combination of both Butyl Tape and Lap Sealant.
 This creates a two-layer protection barrier against water entry.
 For more information, read our solar panel mounting guide.